openfido/openfido/docs/Getting Started/Developer Setup.md

     [OpenFIDO Front End Client](https://github.com/slacgismo/openfido-client) \
     OpenFIDO Utils (downloaded via other services)

-    The **OpenFIDO App Service** acts as a front end client to both the Workflow Service and the Auth Service
+    The **OpenFIDO App Service** acts as a front end client to both the Workflow Service and the Auth Service.

     The **OpenFIDO Client** will be accessing the API endpoints at the App Service as well as at the Auth Service, at different ports.

-    You will need to configure ports on the OpenFIDO Client to match what is being served by the Dockerfile and `docker run` on *App Service*.
+    You will need to configure **ports** on the OpenFIDO Client to match what is being served by the `docker-compose.yml` and `docker run` on *App Service*.
 Read on!

 1. The *App Service* [`README.md`](https://github.com/slacgismo/openfido-app-service/blob/master/README.md) has clear instructions on how to run all the services via docker containers at once.